Pinterest Pixel

 Use ROUND with 0 decimal places for nearest dollar rounding.

-How to use the round function in excel?
+How to use the round function?

 If you like this Excel tip, please share it